Azure-Samples/azure-servicebus-messaging-samples/SendersReceiversWithTopics/README.md

-#Getting Started with Service Bus Topics
+#Message Senders and Receivers with Service Bus Topics

 This sample shows how to interact with a Service Bus Topic via the ```MessagingFactory``` and the ```MessageSender``` and ```MessageReceiver``` clients, as an alternative to the ``TopicClient`` and ``SubscriptionClient```class introduced in